statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 3.2“Regulation” means the regulations contained in Annex I of MARPOL 73/78.

-3.3“Recognised Organization (RO)” means an organization recognized by the Administration to perform the surveys in accordance with the provisions of regulation 6.3 of Annex I of MARPOL 73/78<sup>*Under Regulation XI/1 of SOLAS 74, as amended, resolutions A.739(18) and A.789(19) are applicable to Recognized Organizations.</sup>.
+3.3“Recognised Organization (RO)” means an organization recognized by the Administration to perform the surveys in accordance with the provisions of regulation 6.3 of Annex I of MARPOL 73/78.

 3.4“Administration” means the Government of the State as defined in Article 2(5) of MARPOL 73/78.